Haseeb-Qureshi/GivingSmart/README.md

 ### Phase 4: Organizations & Charities (I start making stuff!) (~1 day)

-In this phase I add all of the database requirements to create organizations, teams, and charities.
+In this phase I add all of the database requirements to create organizations and charities.
 Because this product is intended to be used by a limited number of charities and organizations, they can for now be created manually through the terminal, so there's no need for a UI for the creation process.
 However, once charities/organizations exist, organizations will need a show and index view from the main page.

+[Details][phase-four]

 ### Phase 5: Fundraising dashboard for Users and Organizations (~1.5 days)